fastapi-users/fastapi-users/docs/installation.md

 You can add **FastAPI Users** to your FastAPI project in a few easy steps.
 First of all, install the dependency:

+!!! warning
+    Note that if you are using **zsh**, you have to quote the argument like this: pip install 'fastapi-users[sqlalchemy]'

 ## With SQLAlchemy support

 ```sh